The Benadryl Dosage Chart infographic below is an abbreviated guide. The chart shows the most commonly accepted Benadryl dosage for dogs.

 Benadryl should not be given to your dog long-term.
 If your dog continues to suffer

 At the end of the day, everyone wants a happy and healthy dog.
 Remember that you’re not alone when it comes to health-care decision making.
 Always check with a licensed veterinarian before administering over-the-counter drugs designed for people or pets.
+The appropriate Benadryl dosage for dogs may vary according to special health considerations.

 Please feel free to copy and embed the infographic below.
 Use it and share all you like.